yisselda/LeLaboFragrancesMap/README.md

 I built this because I am drawn to what makes a place unique.
 When I travel, I pay attention to details that do not translate elsewhere.
-City Exclusives carry that same quality.
-This project is a simple way to explore that connection between city and fragrance.

 ---